Mapping Facial Hair Growth for Traditional Shaving

 Ask any experienced shaver, and they will tell you that mapping how your facial hair grows and identifying your hair growth patterns are the first steps to elevating your wet shaving technique for a smoother shave.

-The second part of the equation is choosing the right type of shaving tool that works best for your lifestyle and skin type.
+The second part of the equation is choosing the right shaving tool for your lifestyle and skin type.
 Regardless of whether it's a double-edge safety razor, straight razor, shaving soap, or shaving cream, understanding how your facial hair grows and its patterns can be a game-changer, delivering an irritation-free, clean shave without razor bumps, burns, and ingrown hairs.

 The Technical Art of Wet Shaving